-After the sinking of the Scandise Rose, a harrowing search, 2 survivors and an aftermath of anguish
+After the sinking of the Scandies Rose, a harrowing search, 2 survivors and an aftermath of anguish

 Empty life raft

 The Coast Guard responded to a mayday call from the boat around 10 p.m.
 Tuesday.
-Coast Guard officials describe a harrowing search and rescue effort in rough seas and strong winds.
-Aircraft were deployed out of Air Station Kodiak to an area some 180 miles to the southwest, near Sutwik Island off the Alaska Peninsula.
+Coast Guard officials describe a harrowing search -and-rescue effort in rough seas and strong winds.
+Aircraft were deployed out of Air Station Kodiak to an area about 180 miles to the southwest, near Sutwik Island off the Alaska Peninsula.

 Coast Guard crew involved in the rescue told the Kodiak Daily Mirror they did not see the boat, nor any debris.

-They spotted two life rafts.
+They saw two life rafts.
 One had a blinking light but was found to be empty.
 They found a second raft a half-mile away, around 2 a.m.
 Wednesday.
-Gribble and Lawler, in the raft for four hours, were wearing survival suits.
+Gribble and Lawler, in the raft for 4 hours, were wearing survival suits.

 “They were ambulatory.
 They didn’t have any medical issues, they were just severely hypothermic,” Coast Guard rescue swimmer Evan Grills told the Daily Mirror.

-Grills was lowered from a helicopter to help Gribble and Lawler into a hoist.
+Grills was lowered from a helicopter to help Gribble Jr. and Lawler into a hoist.

 Lt.
 Kevin Knaup, a HC-130 Hercules aircraft commander, told the Daily Mirror, “Everything was working against being able to find these two people.”
-Wind gusts of up to 57 mph and 20- to 30-foot seas, Knaup said.
+There were wind gusts of up to 57 mph and 20- to 30-foot seas, Knaup said.
 It was 10 degrees, with a wind chill of -4.

 National Weather Service marine forecasts for the area where the Scandies Rose went down predicted heavy freezing spray, which can coat a boat and the pots stacked on it with ice.
 The added weight can make a vessel more unstable, so crews work to knock off the ice.